London Bridge: Old London Bridge (1209–1831)

 In 1633 fire destroyed the houses on the northern part of the bridge.
 The gap was only partly filled by new houses, with the result that there was a firebreak that prevented the Great Fire of London (1666) spreading to the rest of the bridge and to Southwark.
 The Great Fire destroyed the bridge's waterwheels, preventing them from pumping water to fight the fire.

-For nearly twenty years only sheds replaced the burnt buildings.
+For nearly 20 years, only sheds replaced the burnt buildings.
 They were replaced In the 1680s, when almost all the houses on the bridge were rebuilt.
-The roadway was widened to 20 ft by setting the houses further back and was increased in height from one storey to two.
-The new houses extended further back over the river, which was to cause trouble later.
-In 1695 the bridge had 551 inhabitants.
-From 1670 attempts were made to keep traffic in each direction to one side, at first through a keep-right policy and from 1722 through a keep-left policy.
+The roadway was widened to 20 ft by setting the houses further back, and was increased in height from one storey to two.
+The new houses extended further back over the river, which would cause trouble later.

+In 1695, the bridge had 551 inhabitants.
+From 1670, attempts were made to keep traffic in each direction to one side, at first through a keep-right policy and from 1722, through a keep-left policy.
 This has been suggested as one possible origin for the practice of traffic in Britain driving on the left.

 A fire in September 1725 destroyed all the houses south of the stone gate; they were rebuilt.
 The last houses to be built on the bridge were designed by George Dance the Elder in 1745, but these buildings had begun to subside within a decade.
-In 1756, the London Bridge Act gave the City Corporation the power to purchase all the properties on the bridge so that they could be demolished and the bridge improved.
+The London Bridge Act 1756 (29 Geo.
+2. c.
+40) gave the City Corporation the power to purchase all the properties on the bridge so that they could be demolished and the bridge improved.
 While this work was underway, a temporary wooden bridge was constructed to the west of London Bridge.
 It opened in October 1757 but caught fire and collapsed in the following April.
 The old bridge was reopened until a new wooden construction could be completed a year later.
 To help improve navigation under the bridge, its two centre arches were replaced by a single wider span, the Great Arch, in 1759.

 Demolition of the houses was completed in 1761 and the last tenant departed after some 550 years of housing on the bridge.
-Under the supervision of Dance the Elder, the roadway was widened to 46 ft and a balustrade was added "in the Gothic taste" together with fourteen stone alcoves for pedestrians to shelter in.
+Under the supervision of Dance the Elder, the roadway was widened to 46 ft and a balustrade was added "in the Gothic taste" together with 14 stone alcoves for pedestrians to shelter in.
 However, the creation of the Great Arch had weakened the rest of the structure and constant expensive repairs were required in the following decades; this, combined with congestion both on and under bridge, often leading to fatal accidents, resulted in public pressure for a modern replacement.